kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 title: "NA KubeCon 2019 - KubeVirt Deep Dive: Virtualized GPU Workloads on KubeVirt - David Vossel, Red Hat & Vishesh Tanksale, NVIDIA"
 pub-date: February, 06
 pub-year: 2019
-tags: [kubecon, gpu, nvidia, gpu workloads, pass-through, passthru, kvm, qemu]
+tags: [KubeCon, GPU, NVIDIA, GPU workloads, pass-through, passthrough, KVM, QEMU]
 ---

 In this [video](https://www.youtube.com/watch?v=Qejlyny0G58), David and Vishesh explore the architecture behind KubeVirt and how NVIDIA is leveraging that architecture to power GPU workloads on Kubernetes.
-Using NVIDIA’s GPU workloads as a case of study, they provide a focused view on how host device passthrough is accomplished with KubeVirt as well as providing some performance metrics comparing KubeVirt to standalone KVM.
+Using NVIDIA's GPU workloads as a case of study, they provide a focused view on how host device passthrough is accomplished with KubeVirt as well as providing some performance metrics comparing KubeVirt to standalone KVM.

 ## KubeVirt Intro